 (P.S.
 Our Haven Term policy is issued by MassMutual, which has earned A.M.
 Best’s top rating of A++*.)

 Whether it’s a condo, a co-op or a place in the suburbs with a lawn to mow on Saturday mornings, your home is more than just four walls and a roof.
 Even if it’s a work in progress or a starter home that you plan to sell in a few years, protecting your investment is a must.

 If you died way too soon, you wouldn’t want your family to struggle with the house payment and risk losing the stability and the financial benefits that your home offers.

 Term life insurance offers a flexible, affordable way to protect your mortgage so your family home can stay right where it belongs.
 With your family.

-*Ratings are as of November 1, 2017, and are subject to change.
+*Ratings are as of April 2019, and are subject to change.
 MassMutual has also received other ratings from different rating agencies.